elicia4/linux_notes/README.md

 ### TO-DO

-- Add links from all distros to TOC (this file)
+- Add links from all repos to TOC (this file)
 - Restructure contents from a list format to a table format